aachar5/CLIM680-project/Outline.md

 ## Functions
 I will create a set of functions in clim_utils.py for doing common tasks used throughout my analysis, including:

+a.
 Labelling plots
-calculating climatology, anomalies and composites etc.
+b. calculating climatology, anomalies and composites etc.

 ## Conda environment